 More patients are now living with cancer thanks to innovative new treatments that are available.
 Radiation therapy destroys many types of cancer cells and can prevent malignant cells from reproducing.
-At Providence, we have some of the most sophisticated radiation technology to localize and treat cancer cells and spare surrounding healthy tissue.
+Central Care Cancer Center is now partnering with Providence Medical Center to provide expert oncological services to the community.

 Stereotactic radiosurgery (SRS) – Our Varian TrilogyTM system is one of the most advanced forms of medical technology available for delivering radiation therapy.
 It allows radiation oncologists to perform stereotactic radiosurgery with unparalleled precision.
 Trilogy aims higher doses of radiation at smaller areas over a shorter period of time.
 As a result, treatment sessions may be shorter and less frequent.

 Clinac Linear Accelerator – The Varian Clinac Accelerator can produce seven different energies to treat different types of tumors more effectively.
 It offers Intensity Modulated Radiation Therapy (IMRT), a breakthrough treatment that has enhanced the chance of a cure and decreased complication rates.

 CT Simulator – Prior to therapy, we design customized treatment plans for each patient using the CT simulator, a computer-assisted machine similar to the accelerator.
 The simulator lets the radiation oncologist view the treatment area with and without fluoroscopic imaging.
 With these precise images, the radiation oncologist can define the areas to be treated, determine the best angles for radiation and specify the areas to be blocked and protected.